 Bear Pond

-A break in the trees offers a glimpse of the open slopes above.
+After leaving the trail, a break in the trees offered a glimpse of the open slopes

 Later we realized we could have ascended the ridge above, but the day

-We hike to a saddle around the corner on our right.
+We hiked to a hidden saddle around the corner on our right

 Ascending the saddle